Visiting Grand Teton in February

 There are so many fun things to do in Grand Teton National Park any time of year.
 If you enjoy winter activities, then check out this list of things to do at Grand Teton in February!

-You’ll find many Grand Teton National Park winter tours available for cross-country skiing, snowshoeing, wildlife viewing, and photography!
+You can enjoy many of the Grand Teton National Park winter activities like cross-country skiing, snowshoeing, etc.

-At Grand Teton National Park in the winter it’s easier to see wildlife as they contrast against the white snow.
+In the winter it’s easier to see Grand Teton wildlife as they contrast against the white snow.

 You’ll see many elk at the Elk Refuge between the park and the town of Jackson.
 You can take a sleigh ride tour to see the elk up close!